Supporting Your Home Dialysis Care Partner

 Lend a hand

 Look for little ways to help your care partner out during the day.
 In the kitchen, give your care partner a "cooking break" by lending a hand every once in a while to give him or her a break.
 If you are physically unable to cook a meal, try thinking outside of the box.
 Order take-out from a local deli or restaurant.
-See if there are any groups in your area that offer personal chef services.
-These personal chefs will come into your home and prepare a meal or a number of meals for you.
-Recruit some neighborhood children to assist you in the kitchen, and pay them for their time.
-Most likely, they’ll be thrilled at the opportunity.

 If your home dialysis care partner is the one who keeps the house clean, pitch in and offer to clean a part of the house for a month, or hire a cleaning service to clean it.
 If your care partner is responsible for mowing the lawn and keeping the yard looking neat, get a neighborhood kid to do it for a few dollars or, better yet, a plate of cookies.